-- Check that standby authors are available if any of the contributors have to pull out.
+- Check that standby authors were available if any of the contributors had to pull out.

-- Step in to write chapters himself if neither a contributor nor standby authors are available.
+- Step in to write chapters himself if neither a contributor nor standby authors were available.

 - Offer guidance where necessary to Narrathon authors.